 All the fruits are tossed together in a creamy mixture made from three simple ingredients: yogurt, cream, and either sugar or condensed milk.
 The result is a wonderfully sweet and comfort dish that tastes amazing, definitely a 10 out of 10!

-People in Pakistan really enjoy this version, especially during Iftar after a day of fasting.
+You can serve this fruit chaat during hi-tea where it will be a hit alongside other treats.
+People here in Pakistan really enjoy this version, especially during Iftar after a day of fasting.
 You can also serve it as a tasty dessert option at any gathering!

-How To Make Cream Fruit Chaat ( Photo Guide )
+How To Make Cream Fruit Chaat ( Step-By-Step Photo Guide )

-- Start by cutting the fruits into small, even-sized cubes so that they mix well together and are easy to eat.
+Step 1: Start by cutting the fruits into small, even-sized cubes so that they mix well together and are easy to eat.
+The picture shows only bananas and apples because the other fruits I used were canned cocktail fruits that are already chopped.

-- Next, take a bowl and mix together some yogurt, cream, and either sugar or condensed milk.
-Use a whisk or an electric mixer to beat the mixture until it becomes smooth and creamy, with no lumps left.
+Step 2: Take a mixing bowl and add yogurt, cream, and your choice of sweetener: either sugar or condensed milk.
+Use a whisk or an electric mixer to beat the mixture until it’s completely smooth and creamy, with no lumps remaining.
+For reference, the texture should be smooth enough that when you lift the whisk out of the mixture, it should have a nice fluffy consistency just like in the pic.

 A Ramadan Must Have